pipichen-rgb/ModbusTools-2025/doc/input/server/server.md

 * `Columns` - DataView list columns can be customized: included/excluded, changed order.
 If `Use Default Columns` is checked then system setting `DataView columns` order setting will be used.
+* `Enable Processing` - enable/disable processing of current DataView.
+For server it means enable/disable autorefresh of the current DataView items.

 ## DataViewItem dialog